 STEM is all about teamwork and problem solving.
 Bringing folks with different talents and personalities together to focus on solving problems.
 Nothing exposes kids to these aspects of STEM than building a robot.
 That's why one of the biggest activities in our summer camps is our Robots & God Adventure Workshop.
-Here are some pictures to help tell the story.
+Here are some pictures and a video to help tell the story.

 Preparations -- before each workshop we first start with setting up the software tools the students will need.
 This involves iPads, laptops and LEGO Mindstorm EV3 Robot Kits; making sure each device has the latest software updates, clearing off files from the last workshop, recharging batteries, etc.